 WHY I LOVE THE INSTANT POT FOR MAKING BRISKET

-Don’t get me wrong, cooking brisket in an Instant Pot, is sure to offend some.
+Don’t get me wrong, cooking brisket in the Instant Pot, is sure to offend some.
 Most likely, die hard Texans who are likely devoted to their smokers.

 And if that’s your thing, here’s a great smoked beef brisket recipe to check out.

-I get it and I’m not saying Instant Pot brisket is better than smoked brisket.
+I get it and I’m not saying Instant Pot brisket (or any pressure cooker brisket) is better than smoked brisket.

 It’s not, but it’s also much quicker and just as delicious.
 In a different way of course.